atol/fruit-detection/keras_retinanet/README.md

 ```

 ## Testing
-To test the model, use the template:
+To test the model, run the script `test-model-all.py` on the dataset containing the fruits.
 ```
-from keras_retinanet.models import load_model
-model = load_model('/path/to/model.h5', backbone_name='resnet50')
+python path/to/test-model-all.py path/to/dataset
 ```

 ## References